adsabs/adsabs.github.io/blog/_posts/2021-03-01-affils-update.md

 ### Curated affiliation metadata: by the numbers

 We significantly expanded curated affiliation coverage in ADS over the past twelve months.
 In January 2020, ADS contained about 38.6 million individual author-affiliation pairs -- each affiliation of each author of all the papers, articles, and books in ADS.
 Today, that number is about 42 million, an increase of 3.2 million (8%).
 Of those 42 million strings, 34.7 million (83%) have been matched to identifiers and can be searched via the affiliation filter.
-The remaining 7.3 million (17%) have not; they can be searched as a text field, but not via the affiliation filter.
+The remaining 7.3 million (17%) have not; they can be searched as a text field (i.e. with the "aff" keyword), but not via the INSTITUTION filter.

 <div class="text-center">
 <img class="img-thumbnail" src="{{ site.baseurl }} /blog/images/blog_2021-03-01_matched.jpg" />
 </div>
 <br>

-This is a large increase over last year’s numbers, where only 22 million (57%) of the 38.6 million pairs were matched, and 16.6 million (43%) were not.
-We have not only kept up with assigning affiliation identifiers to new publications over the past year, but we have significantly expanded coverage of our existing metadata, meaning that more of our papers can be searched with the affiliation filter.
+This is a large improvement over last year’s numbers, where only 22 million (57%) of the 38.6 million pairs were matched, and 16.6 million (43%) were not.
+We have not only kept up with assigning affiliation identifiers to new publications over the past year, but we have significantly expanded coverage of our existing metadata, meaning that more of our papers can be searched using our affiliations tools.

 <div class="text-center">